-I have taught high school for several years and also have tutoring experience in a wide variety of subject areas.
-Some of my favorite subjects to tutor are Algebra, Geometry, Trigonometry, and test prep, including SAT, ACT, GRE, GMAT and LSAT.
+I previously taught high school for several years and also have tutoring experience in a wide variety of subject areas.
+At this time, I focus almost exclusively on assisting students seeking top scores on graduate admissions exams, including the GRE, GMAT and LSAT.
 In my free time I enjoy watching all kinds of sports, reading, playing board games, going to concerts, and spending time with my friends, family, and 4-pound Chihuahua Pinkie.

 10th Grade Math

 AP US History